Abdul Qadeer Khan: 'Father' of Pakistan's atomic bomb dies at 85 | DW | 10.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Abdul Qadeer Khan was hailed as a national hero in Pakistan for making his country the world's first Islamic nuclear power — but regarded by the West as a dangerous renegade.
+Abdul Qadeer Khan was hailed as a hero in Pakistan for founding the country's nuclear program — but regarded by the West as a dangerous renegade mired in scandals.

 Abdul Qadeer Khan, revered as the founding 'father' of Pakistan's nuclear program, died in Islamabad on Sunday morning.

-The Pakistani atomic scientist, 85, is considered a national hero for making Pakistan among the world's first Islamic nuclear power.
+The Pakistani atomic scientist, 85, is considered a national hero for making Pakistan among the world's first Islamic nuclear powers.

 However, Khan is seen as a disgraced scientist by the West as he was the center of a nuclear proliferation scandal.